nico-amsterdam/cakephp-stimulus-example1/README.md

 - It's clear which controllers are used and where (data-controller attribute)
 - It's clear where the controller will make changes (data-target attribute)
 - It's clear what triggers the controller (data-action attribute)
-- The controllers have a life-cycle and are automatically mounted and unmounted if the DOM-tree is modified
+- The controllers have a life-cycle and are automatically mounted and unmounted if the DOM-tree is modified.

 ## About the demo